CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/songtrack/song_07.md

 ---

-You can finely adjust parameters (values) like the timing of the vocalisation and pitch in the adjustment screens.
+You can finely adjust parameters (values) like the timing of the vocalization and pitch in the adjustment screens.

 ![adjust tool](images/song_07_1.png#only-light)
 ![adjust tool](images/song_07_1_dark.png#only-dark)